deborahmasibo/Moringa-Module-3-Week-1-IP/README.md

 ## Usage

 1. The project has been written entirely in R, for beginners, refer to the [docummentation](https://www.rdocumentation.org/) for a better understanding of the code.
-2. Details on the project requirements and experimental design can be found in the RPubs pulication.
+2. Details on the project context and analysis can be found in the RPubs pulication.

 <p align="right">(<a href="#top">back to top</a>)</p>